-Karen has funded healthcare for 43 patients in 10 countries.
+Karen has funded healthcare for 70 patients in 11 countries.

-Sopheaktra is a car repairman from Cambodia.
-He grew up in Kampong Cham province and is the oldest of four siblings.
-Four years ago, Sopheaktra had an ear infection.
-This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
-For this reason, Sopheaktra experiences tinnitus, discharge, itchiness, and hearing loss.
-He finds it difficult to go about his normal work, and constantly suffers from ear discharge and hearing loss.
-Sopheaktra traveled to our medical partner's care center to receive treatment.
-On April 25, he will undergo a mastoidectomy procedure in his left ear.
+Visa is a 24-year-old soldier from Cambodia.
+She is also married to a soldier and they have a 3-year-old daughter.
+When she is not at work, she likes to watch movies on TV.
+Visa had an earlier ear infection that caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
+For this reason, Visa experiences frequent pain and ear discharge.
+For the past 3 months, she has had ear discharge, pain, and occasional bleeding.
+It is difficult for her to hear at work; which she shared makes her feel embarrassed, frustrated and upset.
+Visa traveled to our medical partner's care center to receive treatment.
+On November 24th, she will undergo a mastoidectomy procedure in her left ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
-Our medical partner, Children's Surgical Centre, is requesting $842 to fund this procedure.
+Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
 This covers medications, supplies, and inpatient care.
-He says, "After my surgery, I hope that I will no longer have any ear discharge and my hearing will improve."
+She told us, "I hope after surgery I will be able to hear clearly, the discharge will stop, and I will no longer have this pain."